Crossing symmetry including non planar diagrams in perturbative QFT: Introduction

 At its heart crossing symmetry is an analytic property of the S-matrix.
 Since its introduction in 1954 by Gell-Mann, Goldberger and Thirring \cite{Gell-Mann:1954}, establishing crossing symmetry as a consequence of the aforementioned physical principles has remained an open problem.
 Meanwhile the works of Bros, Epstein and Glaser \cite{BEG:1964, BEG:1965, BEG:1972, Bros:1986} shed some light on a way to prove crossing symmetry in the framework of axiomatic quantum field theory in the Lehmann-Symanzik-Zimmerman (LSZ) formalism \cite{LSZ:1955}.
 This technique applies the apparatus of complex analysis in multiple variables overcoming the absence of a convincing physical explanation.
 Due to the LSZ approach their study involves working with off-shell Green's functions and inferring properties of scattering amplitudes by extensive use of analytic completion theorems in the on-shell limit.
+Similar results in the context of off-shell Green's function in String Field Theory (SFT) follow from the seminal work of de Lacroix, Erbin and Sen \cite{DeLacroix:2018arq} (see also \cite{Bhattacharya:2020gar} for a partial generalisation).
 At this point let us discuss the advantages and limitations of this approach. \begin{itemize} \item{\textit{Advantages}:\\ This approach uses only some basic axioms which is why there results are valid for both perturbative as well a non-perturbative QFTs.
 Also the analyticity properties that are used for their results are mathematically quite robust and can be used to prove other analytic properties of the Green's functions such as spectral decomposition etc. as well.} \item{\textit{Limitations}:\\ The process of analytic continuation in this treatment is rather abstract and difficult to interpret in terms of particle scattering.
 This fact along with the use of off-shell quantities creates an obstruction to understanding the physical origin of crossing symmetry and the process itself turns out to be technically strenuous.
 As a consequence, proofs of this type have been completed only in theories without massless particles in the case of 2 $\rightarrow$ 2 \cite{BEG:1964, BEG:1965} and 2 $\rightarrow$ 3 scattering \cite{BEG:1972, Bros:1986}.
 For reviews, see \cite{Epstein:1966, Sommer:1970, BLOT:1989, Bros:1980}.} \end{itemize} In contrast the approach to proving crossing symmetry adopted in \cite{Mizera:2021fap} is much more straightforward and the process of analytic continuation is done, keeping the on-shell condition as well as the momentum conservation intact throughout the process.
 This makes the understanding of the origin of crossing symmetry much clear.
 Although, the method itself is limited to the case of perturbative QFT only, it does have the added advantage that it generalises easily to the case of arbitrary $n$-point functions (with $n\geq4$).
 In \cite{Mizera:2021fap} the proof of crossing symmetry was limited to the case of planar diagrams.